 After her retirement from the professional tour, Adams served from 1999 to 2002 as a national coach for USTA Player Development, where she helped to develop some of the nation’s top players.
 She has also given back to the game through grass-roots participation in several nonprofit organizations nationwide, and she currently serves as a member of Women in Sports and Events (WISE).

 Adams attended Northwestern University as an undergraduate, majoring in communications, and helped the Wildcats to Big Ten championships in 1986.
-She was an NCAA All-American in 1986 and 1987 and, in 1987, became the first African-American NCAA doubles champion.
+She was an NCAA All-American in 1986 and 1987, and in 1987 became the first African-American NCAA doubles champion.

-A Chicago native, Adams has been inducted into the Northwestern Hall of Fame, and she was also inducted into the USTA Midwest Section Hall of Fame in 2005, the Chicago District Tennis Hall of Fame in 2008 and the Black Tennis Hall of Fame in 2012.
+A Chicago native, Adams has been inducted into the Northwestern Hall of Fame.
+She was also inducted into the USTA Midwest Section Hall of Fame in 2005, the Chicago District Tennis Hall of Fame in 2008 and the Black Tennis Hall of Fame in 2012.

 Adams currently lives in White Plains, N.Y., and Lakewood Ranch, Fla.
 She is a member of the USTA Eastern Section.